 The answer is yes.
 But understanding how to create a trading card game can feel like standing at the foot of a mountain.
 It’s a journey of creativity, logic, and iteration.
 You are not just a storyteller or an artist; you are an architect, designing an engine of fun.

-Instead of a superficial list, this guide provides the deep, comprehensive framework that most articles skip.
-We will walk you through the ten critical steps of development, from the blueprint of your idea to the moment you hold a professionally printed deck in your hands.
+This guide provides the deep, comprehensive framework that most articles skip.
+We will walk you through the twelve critical steps of development, from the blueprint of your idea to the moment you hold a professionally printed, packaged deck in your hands.
 This is the roadmap for climbing that mountain.

 Key Takeaways